Skip to main content

 memory: 500Mi

-Though it is mostlikely required to set higher values for the limits, as the default values are quite low and will often lead to OOMKilled pods.
+It is often necessary to set higher values for the limits for the limits, as the default values are quite low and will often lead to OOMKilled pods.
 2GB memory and 1 CPU should be a good starting point for the limits.

 • The cadence is the cronjob schedule for the OCS scanning pod.